Doug Walton, PhD

-Doug is Organizational change consultant with over 30 years experience.
+Doug is an organizational change consultant with over 30 years experience.
 He is a change strategist and innovator with extensive knowledge of organizational change practices and methods.

 Doug passionate about empowering people to consciously change their world for the better.
 He is an innovator in approaches for accelerated and sustained organizational change and development that provide significant business value.
 He has extensive knowledge of the organizational change methods and their practical, science-based applications.
 He is also a collaborator with senior leadership teams to drive data-based organizational improvement strategies and develop organizational change capability.